KWB-Admin/grazing_loader/readme.md

 # Description

-This is an ETL pipeline for taking `metro` water depth data for monitoring wells and loading it into the KWB data warehouse.
+This is an ETL pipeline for taking `grazing` data for land managment and loading it into the KWB data warehouse.

-Once data is downloaded from `metro` in `.csv` format, the files are dumped in the `data_dump` folder.
-From here, the ETL is ran following morning via Task Scheduler and the Power Shell script.
+Once data is downloaded from pdf's sent by Jim Jones or another associate, these are saved in the `data_dump` folder and then processed for loading.
+As these are pdfs, this is done via ocr and Tesseract.

 # Requirements

-Currently this relies on one package, `kwb_loader`, which will install three dependies:
+This software relies on these dependies:

 1. `psychopg2`
 2. `polars`
 3. `numpy`
+4. `PyYAML`
+5. `requests`
+6. `img2table`

 Please see the requirements.txt file for specific versions.

 # Operations

-Data from `metro` contains Delivery data which we don't care about for the monitoring wells.
-To get around this, the file is read and everything past a line containing the word 'Delivery' is thrown out.
-From there, the date is added to the data for meta data purposes, the columns are renamed, and rows with no values in the measurement column are dropped.

-The data is then written as a `.parquet` file and loaded into the database.
+Grazing data is delievered via pdf.
+Although this could be sent as a spreadsheet, pdf seems to be preferred from Jim Jones as it renders a report.

+After processing via Tesseract, relevant data is extracted from the resulting table and table headers, as well as cleaned in terms of grazing area name.